MaibornWolff/hybrid-cloud-object-storage-operator/README.md

     kind: StorageV2  # Kind to use for the storage accounts, optional
     access_tier: Hot  # Access tier for the storage accounts, can be Hot or Cold, optional
     sku:
-      name: "Standard_LRS"  # Name of the SKU to use for the storage accounts
+      name: "Standard_LRS"  # Name of the SKU to use for the storage accounts.
+If this is set, the settings of classes are ignored
+    classes:  # List of size classes the user can select from, optional
+      lrs:  # Name of the class, required
+        name: "Standard_LRS"  # Name of the SKU in Azure, required
+      grs:
+        name: "Standard_GRS"
+    default_class: lrs  # Name of the class to use as default if the user-provided one is invalid or not available, required if classes should be usable
     allow_anonymous_access: false  # If set to true users can configure their storage accouts to allow anonymous access to blobs
     network:
       allow_azure_services: true  # If enabled a firewall rule will be added so that azure services can access the storage account, optional